Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

 \subsection{Techniques}

-We take significantly different approaches in analyzing the ferroelectric and antiferroelectric phases.
-For the ferroelectric phase, we interpret configurations of the model as intersecting lattice paths and construct boundary conditions that induce polynomially-many paths separated by a critical distance that allows all of the paths to (1) behave independently and (2) simultaneously intersect with their neighbors maximally.
+We take significantly different approaches for our analysis of the ferroelectric and antiferroelectric phases.
+In the ferroelectric phase, where $a > b + c$ and type-$a$ vertices are preferred to type-$b$ and type-$c$ vertices, we construct boundary conditions that induce polynomially-many paths separated by a critical distance that allows all of the paths to (1) behave independently and (2) simultaneously intersect with their neighbors maximally.
+(This analysis also covers the case $b > a + c$ by a standard invariant that shows symmetry in the phase diagram over the line $y=x$.)
 From here, we analyze the dynamics of a single path in isolation as an escape probability, which eventually allows us to bound the conductance of the Markov chain.
-The dynamics of a single lattice path are equivalent to a those of a \emph{correlated random walk}, so in \Cref{sec:tail-behavior} we develop a new tail inequality for correlated random walks that accurately bounds the probability of large deviations from the starting position.
-We note that decomposing the dynamics of lattice models into one-dimensional random walks has recently been shown to achieve nearly-tight bounds for escape probabilities in different settings~\cite{durfee2018nearly}.
+The dynamics of a single lattice path is equivalent to that of a \emph{correlated random walk}.
+In \Cref{sec:tail-behavior} we present a new tail inequality for correlated random walks that accurately bounds the probability of large deviations from the starting position.
+We note that decomposing the dynamics of lattice models into one-dimensional random walks has recently been shown to achieve nearly tight bounds for escape probabilities in a different setting~\cite{durfee2018nearly}.

 One of the key technical contributions in this paper is our analysis of the tail behavior of correlated random walks in \Cref{sec:tail-behavior}.
 While there is a simple combinatorial expression for the position of a correlated random walk written as a sum of marginals, it is not immediately useful for bounding the displacement from the origin.
 To achieve an exponentially small tail bound for these walks, we first construct a smooth function that tightly upper bounds the marginals and then optimize this function to analyze the asymptotics of the log of the maximum marginal.
 Once we obtain an asymptotic equality for the maximum marginal, we can upper bound the deviation of a correlated random walk, and hence the deviation of a lattice path in a configuration.
-Ultimately, this allows us to show that there exists a balanced cut in the state space that has an exponentially small escape probability, which implies that the Glauber dynamics are slow mixing.
+Ultimately, this allows us to show that there exists a balanced cut in the state space that has an exponentially small escape probability, which implies that the Glauber dynamics are slowly mixing.